 Photo of Kathryn J. Russo

-Kathryn J. Russo is a Principal in the Long Island, New York, office of Jackson Lewis P.C.
-She is a firm resource on the legal issues implicated in workplace drug and alcohol testing arising under federal, state and local laws.
+Kathryn J. Russo is a principal in the Long Island, New York, office of Jackson Lewis P.C.
+She is a firm resource on the legal issues implicated in workplace drug and alcohol testing arising under federal, state and local laws, as well as substance abuse management and marijuana laws’ impact on employers.

 The U.S. Department of Transportation’s Federal Motor Carrier Safety Administration issued guidance on March 24, 2020 to address potential disruptions to mandated drug and alcohol testing during the COVID-19 crisis.
 The FMCSA guidance, which will remain in effect until June 30, 2020, states in pertinent part: